Chart Color Schemes

 Belrose is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Belrose's population, as per AreaSearch's analysis, was approximately 8,821 by November 2025.
-This figure represents a rise of 169 individuals, marking a 2.0% increase since the 2021 Census, which recorded a population of 8,652 people.
-The change is inferred from the estimated resident population of 8,787 in June 2024 and an additional 67 validated new addresses since the Census date.
-This results in a density ratio of 656 persons per square kilometer, indicating significant space per person with potential for further development.
-Belrose's growth rate of 2.0% since the census is within 1.2 percentage points of its SA4 region (3.2%), suggesting competitive growth fundamentals.
-Overseas migration accounted for approximately 66.7% of overall population gains during recent periods, driving primary growth in the area.
+Belrose's population was around 8,652 people as of 2021 Census.
+By Nov 2025, it is estimated to be approximately 8,821, reflecting an increase of 169 people (2.0%) since the census.
+This growth is inferred from the ABS's estimated resident population of 8,787 as of June 2024 and an additional 67 validated new addresses since the Census date.
+The current population density ratio is 656 persons per square kilometer.
+Belrose's 2.0% growth since census places it within 1.2 percentage points of its SA4 region (3.2%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 66.7% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on projected demographic shifts, lower quartile growth is anticipated for Australian statistical areas.
-Belrose is expected to expand by 316 persons to 2041, with an increase of 3.2% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, it utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on the latest annual ERP population numbers, Belrose is projected to expand by 316 persons to 2041, reflecting an increase of 3.2% in total over the 17-year period.

 Frequently Asked Questions - Population